 You'll airdrop into the map and find loot lying around to equip yourself with, before a circle slowly shrinks to force players into the same areas.
 Whichever player or squad is left standing will be crowned the champions.

-Of course, the graphics have also taken quite a hit, and the early version of the game that's being played by testers at the moment doesn't look too incredible.
+Of course, the graphics have also taken quite a hit, compared to the full console versions.
 However, with the graphical settings turned way up on a more powerful phone it should still look a bit more vibrant than many more dull military shooters.